tektoncd/community/teps/0104-tasklevel-resource-requirements.md

 ### API Changes

-Augment the Task and TaskRun APIs with a "computeResources" field that allows the user to configure the resource requirements of a Task.
-An example Task is as follows.
+Augment the TaskRun API with a "computeResources" field that allows the user to configure the resource requirements of a Task.
+An example TaskRun is as follows.

 ```
 apiVersion: tekton.dev/v1beta1
-kind: Task
+kind: TaskRun
 metadata:
-  name: image-build-task
+  name: image-build-taskrun
 spec:
-  steps:
-  - name: step-1
-  - name: step-2
   computeResources:
     requests:
       memory: 1Gi